Importance Ranking in Complex Networks via Influence-aware Causal Node Embedding: Experiment

 {\ptitle{Target datasets.}} {We use the following real-world networks to test the model trained on the synthetic networks:} \begin{itemize} \item Karate~\cite{zachary1977information}: A human social network, in which each node represents a member in the club and each link shows the relationship between two members. \item Jazz~\cite{gleiser2003community}: A human collaboration network, in which each node represents a jazz musician and each link indicates that two musicians have performed together in the same band. \item Email-univ~\cite{guimera2003self}: An email communication network from the University Rovira i Virgili in Spain, where nodes represent users and edges indicate at least one email was exchanged. \item USAir~\cite{kunegis2013konect}: A directed weighted network represents the flight connections among 1,574 U.S. airports in 2010.
 Each node corresponds to an airport, and each directed edge indicates the existence of at least one flight from the origin to the destination airport.
 The edge weight quantifies the total number of flights operated on that route during the year. \item Vidal~\cite{rual2005towards}: A network represents an initial version of a proteomescale map of Human binary protein–protein interactions. \item Email-dnc~\cite{rossi2015network}: A directed unweighted network derived from the 2016 Democratic National Committee (DNC) email leak.
-Each node represents an individual user, and each directed edge indicates that at least one email was sent from one user to another. \end{itemize}
+Each node represents an individual user, and each directed edge indicates that at least one email was sent from one user to another. \item \change{Figeys~\cite{ewing2007large}: A large-scale human protein–protein interaction network derived from mass spectrometry–based experimental assays, where nodes represent human proteins and edges denote experimentally detected physical interactions between them.} \item \change{Oz~\cite{freeman1998exploring}: A friendship network captures interpersonal relationships among 217 residents of a university residence hall, where each node represents an individual and each edge denotes a reported friendship connection between two residents. } \end{itemize}

 In our experimental setup, the model is trained exclusively on synthetic networks and evaluated on real-world networks.
 This setting requires the model to generalize across graphs with different numbers of nodes.
 To achieve this, we keep the second dimension of the feature matrix $\bm{X}$ (\emph{i.e.,} the node feature dimension) the same for both the training and test graphs.
 In this way, the input dimension of the GCN weight matrix $\bm{w}$ in the node-wise update function $ \mathrm{ReLU}(\widetilde{\bm{A}}\bm{X}\bm{w} + \bm{b}) $ remains unchanged between training and testing.
 The fixed dimensionality of $\bm{w}$, together with parameter sharing across all nodes, allows the same set of parameters to be directly applied to graphs of different sizes.
 These design choices endow our model with strong inductive generalization capabilities, enabling robust performance in cross-network evaluation scenarios.